YazdanZ/Telegram-Nordic/README.md

 * Downloading the theme from this repository
-  * Go to Settings > Chat > 3 dots in bar > Create new theme
+  * Go to Settings > Chat Settings > 3 dots in bar > Create new theme
-  * In the newly opened right menu, click on the kebab menu and select "import theme"
+  * In the newly opened menu, select the option "Import Existing Theme"
-  * Select the colors.tdesktop-theme downloaded from this repository
+  * Select the colors.tdesktop-theme file cloned from this repository
   * Back to chat settings, under "Chat background" click on "Choose from file" and select the file "background.png" downloaded from this repository